 One word: downforce.
 Or is that two words?
 Anyway, the new 488 GTB is said to improve downforce by over 50% compared to the 458 Italia, which means it should grip the track like a car possessed.
 The bodywork is also slipperier, if that's a word, helping the car to achieve those insane performance figures.

 What can we expect to find on the inside?

 A refreshed cabin that sees the driver cocooned by various infotainment clusters, angled air vents and instrument panels will feature on the new model, as will a completely refreshed interface with all-new graphics.
 Fear not, the classic multi-function Ferrari steering wheel still exists, although the marque is yet to confirm whether Apple CarPlay will come as standard or as an optional extra.

 How much will it all cost me?

-Ferrari is saving that punch in the gut for the Geneva motor show next month but expect to part with at least £200,000 for a very basic model.
-There will also be a load of enticing optional extras to tick, so most cars will likely push the £220,000 mark by the time they leave the showroom.
+Ferrari is saving that punch in the gut for the Geneva motor show next month.
+There will also be a load of enticing optional extras to tick, so prepare to part with a couple crores easy.
 Small change, really.